Colter-Hammer/Array-functions/learn-arrays.markdown

  ### Questions to understand:

- 1. What does it do?
+ 1. What does it do? make sure to explain the parameters.
  2. Does it edit the current array?
  3. What does it return?
  4. How can I use this?
 Come up (not one off the internet) with a small real world example and explain it.
  5. Build your real world example.

- ### Test What You've Learned

- - Build a real world example.
+ ### The Methods To Learn

  1. [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)
  2. [pop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop)